 Hotel (1 nt)

 Days 2-3 Chong Kemin Valley & Ala Archa Gorge

 The next 2 days will need to be fairly flexible.
 Most of the group will apply for Uzbekistan visas in Bishkek.
 However, the Uzbek Embassy opening times will often vary and therefore our itinerary will need to remain flexible over the next 2 days to accommodate this.

 As a guide we will most likely spend our first night camping in Ala Archa National Park (or the surrounding area).
 We will then return to Bishkek in order to submit our visa applications.
 Once this is process is complete we will continue to Chong Kemin National Park where activities such as white water rafting will be available if time allows.

 Please note that trips running in May to mid-June, October and November will not camp in the Chong Kemin Valley if temperatures are too low.
-Instead you will stay in a small village called Semyenovka and overnight in yurts.
-You will need to remain flexible with these itineraries as temperatures can vary.
+Instead we will stay in a small village called Semyenovka and overnight in yurts.
+We will need to remain flexible with these itineraries as temperatures can vary.

 Bush camp (no facilities) (2 nts)

 Day 4 Karakol

 Early start as you set off for your drive around the Northen shore of Lake Issyk-Kul to the Russian-style town of Karakol.
 You will visit the Petroglyphs near Cholpon-Ata en route.
 Overnight in a local hotel.